czaplickijakub/QuantumBall/README.md

 Research for this app was truly wild.
 The rabbit hole started with [ornithology](https://daily.jstor.org/the-quantum-random-number-generator/), casually mentioned [faster than light communication](https://daily.jstor.org/the-quantum-random-number-generator/), and ended with a brief, lighthearted discussion about [determinism and free will](https://mindmatters.ai/2018/12/quantum-randomness-gives-nature-free-will/).

 Overall, this was a fun, yet challenging project.

+## KNOWN ISSUES
+- Numbers may repeat.
+Unlikely, but possible.